Skip to main content

 McLean, Virginia, USA

-Dr. Margot Brown (she/her) is the Vice President of Justice and Equity at the Environmental Defense Fund (EDF) where she is implementing a strategy to systematically integrate environmental justice (EJ) into organizational strategies, policies, and work around the globe.
+Dr. Margot Brown (she/her) is the Senior Vice President of Justice and Equity at the Environmental Defense Fund (EDF) where she is implementing a strategy to systematically integrate environmental justice (EJ) into organizational strategies, policies, and work around the globe.
 Margot has more than 20 years’ experience working with communities of color, low-income, Indigenous, and marginalized communities.
 Prior to joining EDF in 2020, Margot spent a decade at the U.S. Environmental Protection Agency (EPA) where she led teams from the Office of Community Revitalization in providing technical assistance for sustainable development to communities in the Mississippi Delta and Appalachia.
 As the Deputy Director of EPA’s Office of Children’s Health Protection, she created and implemented strategic programming addressing the intersection of environmental racism, equity, and children’s environmental health.

 Margot holds a Master of Science in Public Health and a Doctor of Science from Tulane University School of Public Health and Tropical Medicine in New Orleans.